mdancho84/mdancho84.github.io/_posts/2019-02-24-cheatsheet-customer-segmentation.md

 We made a major upgrade to the Business Analysis with `R` course - New in __Modeling: Week 6__:

-1. __We added the new cheat sheet__ with a 10-Minute Overview of Clustering & Dimensionality Reduction techniques
+1. __We added the new cheat sheet__ with a 10-Minute Overview of Clustering and Dimensionality Reduction techniques

 2. We integrated the new cheat sheet into all of the course videos